grasslandnetwork/cliptions/README.md

 - [Contributing](#contributing)

 ### Gameplay
-1. The Agent announces a new round on Twitter with a target frame
+1. The Agent announces a new block on Twitter with a target frame
 2. Players submit predictions in two steps:
    - First, reply to announcement with a commitment hash of their prediction
    - Later, reveal their actual prediction and salt to verify the commitment